arbal/awesome-stars/README.md

 ## Python

+- [jonathanrjpereira/Smart-Energy-Monitor](https://github.com/jonathanrjpereira/Smart-Energy-Monitor) - 🔌 Load Monitoring and Energy Disaggregation on a RasPi
+- [smakonin/RAEdataset](https://github.com/smakonin/RAEdataset) - Scripts of the the Rainforest Automation Energy Dataset (RAE dataset)
+- [SrdjanLL/SensibleNILM](https://github.com/SrdjanLL/SensibleNILM) - Energy disaggregation - Deep learning approach.
+- [UCA-Datalab/better_nilm](https://github.com/UCA-Datalab/better_nilm) - Non-Intrusive Load Monitoring (NILM) aims to predict the status or consumption of domestic appliances in a household only by knowing the aggregated power load.
+NILM can be formulated as regression problem or most often as a classification problem.
+Most datasets gathered by smart meters allow to define naturally a regression problem, but the corresponding classification problem is a derived one, since it requires a conversion from the power signal to the status of each device by a thresholding method.
+We treat three different thresholding methods to perform this task, discussing their differences on various devices from the UK-DALE dataset.
+We analyze the performance of deep learning state-of-the-art architectures on both the regression and classification problems, introducing criteria to select the most convenient thresholding method.
+- [ChristoferNal/multi-nilm](https://github.com/ChristoferNal/multi-nilm) - Multi-NILM: Multi Label Non Intrusive Load Monitoring
+- [nilmtk/nilmtk](https://github.com/nilmtk/nilmtk) - Non-Intrusive Load Monitoring Toolkit (nilmtk)
+- [sambaiga/AWRGNILM](https://github.com/sambaiga/AWRGNILM) - Adaptive Recurrence Graph for Appliance classification in NILM.
+- [voelkerb/Appliance_Classification_Features](https://github.com/voelkerb/Appliance_Classification_Features) - A set of features dedicated for the task of appliance classification
+- [andresriancho/enumerate-iam](https://github.com/andresriancho/enumerate-iam) - Enumerate the permissions associated with AWS credential set
+- [spotify/luigi](https://github.com/spotify/luigi) - Luigi is a Python module that helps you build complex pipelines of batch jobs.
+It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.
+- [israelg99/deepvoice](https://github.com/israelg99/deepvoice) - Deep Voice: Real-time Neural Text-to-Speech
+- [rcbyron/hey-athena-client](https://github.com/rcbyron/hey-athena-client) - Your personal voice assistant
+- [ericzhang-cn/kindle-open-books](https://github.com/ericzhang-cn/kindle-open-books) - This project is created to convert open source materials to kindle supported format
+- [joukos/PaperTTY](https://github.com/joukos/PaperTTY) - PaperTTY - Python module to render a TTY or VNC on e-ink
 - [jupyter-incubator/sparkmagic](https://github.com/jupyter-incubator/sparkmagic) - Jupyter magics and kernels for working with remote Spark clusters
 - [OpenGeoscience/geonotebook](https://github.com/OpenGeoscience/geonotebook) - A Jupyter notebook extension for geospatial visualization and analysis
 - [ines/spacy-course](https://github.com/ines/spacy-course) - 👩‍🏫 Advanced NLP with spaCy: A free online course